 The visualization of collision statistics is a key feature in Ansys Rocky.
 During the simulation, relevant collision data is stored between two consecutive output time levels.

 Then, this data can be displayed graphically on the surface of a representative particle, using a conventional field representation with a color scale.

 For certain particles–specifically single sized, unbroken, rigid polyhedron or custom polyhedron shapes (either concave or convex)–you can choose to have collision data between two consecutive output time levels collected by Ansys Rocky during the simulation.

 If you want to observe how particles are affected by temperature changes brought on by the heating or cooling of other items around it, you may set up your simulation to model thermal properties.

 Turning on Thermal Modeling enables you to simulate conductive heat transfer from particles to other particles, and from particles to boundaries.

 When used with CFD Coupling methods, it can also simulate convective heat transfer between particles and fluids.

 Optimization Coupling Tools

 The calibration of the material interaction parameters is a key step of all projects.
 At least friction and restitution coefficients between particles and particles and boundaries have to be adjusted in order to reproduce the bulk flow behavior.
 When extra forces come to play, such as adhesion forces, additional parameters have to be selected.

-The integration between Ansys Optislang and Rocky DEM can boost the calibration process by combining the powerful parametric modeling capabilities of Ansys Workbench with the robust design optimization (RDO) methods of Opstislang.
+The integration between Ansys Optislang and Ansys Rocky can boost the calibration process by combining the powerful parametric modeling capabilities of Ansys Workbench with the robust design optimization (RDO) methods of Opstislang.